Abdulmohsen-91/frontend-nanodegree-mobile-portfolio/README.md

 1. Edited the function `updatePositions` to aviod initiating the variable repeatedly and stopped the iteration of calling the DOM.
 2. Edited the function `changePizzaSizes` to aviod repeqted access to the DOM by moving the querySelectorAll outside the for loop
 3. Aviod accessing the DOM in some for loop by moving out any document.ANYTHING().
+4. in the function `resizePizzas` , replace document.querySelector() with faster and more efficient Web API call which is document.getElementById().

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")